Looking for the best Kanban software? Here are the top 20 of 2021!

 Price: €15 user/month.

-Looking for the best Kanban tool for work automation – take a look at Monday.com.
-This is a table based work management and automation tool that displays all of the work items in a list based view, where you can add in several rows to define by priority, status and other aspects.
+Looking for a Kanban tool for work automation – take a look at Monday.com.
+This is a table-based work management and automation tool that displays all of the work items in a list based view, where you can add in several rows to define by priority, status, and other aspects.
 For those looking to visualize this list in a Kanban board, Monday.com offers a simple Kanban task board that can be modified with different columns.
-You can visualize by status, priority or assignment, but to get the real Kanban feel visualizing by status is the way to go.
+You can visualize by status, priority, or assignment, but to get the real Kanban to feel visualizing by status is the way to go.

 Monday.com is a work automation solution that provides a Kanban board view as an additional feature, thus you should not expect anything more.
-There are no WIP limis, reports or swimlanes, what you get is simply the ability to visualize tasks on a board.
+There are no WIP limits, reports, or swimlanes, what you get is simply the ability to visualize tasks on a board.
 So if you do not need the bells and whistles, but simply a spice of Kanban, this one is for you.

 Pros: Visual solution, offers work automation.